Fra-Sala/IMEX-RB/README.md

 <h4 align="center">  Abstract </h4>

 <p align="center">  In this work, we introduce a self--adaptive implicit-explicit (IMEX) time integration scheme for the numerical integration of ordinary differential equations (ODEs), arising from spatial discretizations of partial differential equations (PDEs) by finite difference methods.
 Leveraging the Reduced Basis (RB) method, at each timestep we project the high--fidelity problem onto a low--dimensional subspace, assembled starting from the solution history, and integrate its dynamics implicitly.
 Following the IMEX paradigm, the resulting solution serves then as an educated guess within a full--order explicit step.
 In this paper, we present the first--order formulation of IMEX-RB, demonstrating and showcasing its convergence and stability properties.
-In particular, under appropriate conditions on the method's hyperparameters, \imex is unconditionally stable.
+In particular, under appropriate conditions on the method's hyperparameters, IMEX-RB is unconditionally stable.
 The theoretical analysis is corroborated by numerical experiments performed on representative model problems in two and three dimensions.
 The results demonstrate that our approach can outperform conventional time integration schemes like backward Euler (BE).
-Indeed, \imex yields high-fidelity accurate solutions, provided that its main hyperparameters ---namely the reduced basis size and the stability tolerance --- are suitably tuned.
-Moreover, there exists a range of time step sizes---larger than the stability threshold of the explicit Euler method --- within which \imex achieves tangible computational gains over backward Euler. </p>
+Indeed, IMEX-RB yields high-fidelity accurate solutions, provided that its main hyperparameters ---namely the reduced basis size and the stability tolerance --- are suitably tuned.
+Moreover, there exists a range of time step sizes---larger than the stability threshold of the explicit Euler method --- within which IMEX-RB achieves tangible computational gains over backward Euler. </p>

 ## Repository Structure

 ```
-FD-PyIMEX-RB/
+IMEX-RB/
-├── src/
+├── src/                        # Core implementation
-│   ├── imexrb.py         # Implementation of the IMEX-RB algorithm.
+│   ├── imexrb.py               # IMEX-RB implementation
-│   ├── euler.py          # Classic backward and forward Euler methods.
+│   ├── euler.py                # Implementation of BE and FE methods
+│   ├── newton.py               # Newton method for nonlinear eqs
+│   └── problemPDE.py           # Class for space discretization of PDEs
+│
+├── numerical_tests/            # Test scripts for publication
+│   ├── run_all_tests.py        # Script to run all tests
+│   ├── advDiff2D/              # 2D advection-diffusion tests
+│   │   ├── test_EPSvsNt.py     # Tests varying epsilon values
+│   │   └── test_NvsNt.py       # Tests varying N
+│   ├── burgers2D/              # 2D Burgers' equation tests
+│   │   ├── test_stability.py   # Stability test
+│   │   ├── test_cputimes.py    # CPU time comparison tests
+│   │   └── test_convergence.py # Convergence rate tests
+│   └── advDiff3D/              # 3D advection-diffusion tests
+│       ├── test_EPSvsNt.py     # Tests varying epsilon values
-│   └── problems1D.py
+│       └── test_NvsNt.py       # Tests varying N
-├── utils/
+│
+── postprocessing/             # Result analysis scripts
+│   ├── plot_all.py             # Script to run all postprocessing
+│   ├── AdvDiff/                # For advection-diffusion results
+│   │   ├── EPSvsNt.py          # Script for analyzing epsilon vs Nt
+│   │   ├── EPSvsNt.ipynb       # Notebook version
+│   │   ├── NvsNt.py            # Script for analyzing N vs Nt
-│   ├── errors.py
+│   │   ├── NvsNt.ipynb         # Notebook version
+│   │   └── plots/              # Directory for generated plots
-│   └── mpl.pubstyle.py
+│   └── Burgers2D/              # For Burgers' equation results
-├── tutorials/
+│       ├── convergence.py      # Convergence analysis script
+│       ├── convergence.ipynb   # Notebook version
+│       ├── cputimes.py         # CPU time analysis script
+│       ├── cputimes.ipynb      # Notebook version
+│       ├── stability.py        # Stability analysis script
+│       ├── stability.ipynb     # Notebook version
-│   └── heat1D.ipynb      # Example notebook
+│       └── plots/              # Directory for generated plots
+│
-├── requirements.txt       # Python dependencies
+├── notebooks/                  # Example notebooks
+│   ├── advdiff2D.ipynb         # Example of 2D advection-diffusion (Figure 1)
+│
+├── __RESULTS/                  # Storage for simulation results (to be created)
+│
-└── README.md
+└── README.md                   # Repository documentation
 ```

 ## Reproducibility